ZipsRacingElectric/ZRE-CAN-Tools/readme.md

 ├── bin                        - Output directory for compilation.
 Final │                                applications will be placed in here.
 ├── config                     - Application-specific configuration files.
+│   ├── cross                  - Configuration files for ZRE24, 'Christine'
-│    └── glory                 - Configuration files for ZR25, 'gloria'
+│   └── glory                  - Configuration files for ZR25, 'Gloria'
 ├── lib                        - Libraries that are dependencies of the │   │                            different applications.
 Some custom, some │   │                            external.